-Many Christians say they believe that everything that is recorded in the Bible must be interpreted literally (i.e., exactly as stated).
+Many Christians say they believe that everything recorded in the Bible must be interpreted literally (i.e., exactly as stated).
 Many other Christians assert that intelligent reasoning and discernment are necessary to determine which statements in the Bible should be interpreted literally and which should be interpreted figuratively.
-Our discussion in this regard to this matter will focus on certain statements made by Jesus Christ.
+Our discussion in regard to this matter will focus on certain statements made by Jesus Christ.
 [Note: When we quote Scripture in this article, we use the wording in the New King James Version of the Bible.]

 Specifically, we will address the following matters:

 - Did Jesus Christ teach that we should mutilate ourselves to keep from sinning?

 - Do we actually eat Jesus Christ’s body and drink His blood when we take the Lord’s Supper?

 - Does Jesus Christ really want us to hate members of our own family?

 - Why did Jesus Christ refer to Himself as a door, a vine, etc.?